playframework/playframework/documentation/manual/detailledTopics/production/ProductionDist.md

 ## The Native Packager

-Play leverages the functionality offered by the [SBT Native Packager plugin](http://www.scala-sbt.org/sbt-native-packager/).
-The native packager declares the `dist` task to create a zip file.
-Invoking the dist task is directly equivalent to invoking the following:
+Play uses the [SBT Native Packager plugin](http://www.scala-sbt.org/sbt-native-packager/).
+The native packager plugin declares the `dist` task to create a zip file.
+Invoking the `dist` task is directly equivalent to invoking the following:

 ```bash
 $ play universal:package-bin